Michele Martin, Head

 Theatre.
 Each new student who desires to major in theatre arts must complete the following entrance requirements:

-- Performance Concentration Assessment - Each new student who desires to pursue the performance concentration option of the theatre arts curriculum must present a monologue before program faculty for the purpose of initial entrance assessment, or in the case of a transfer student, attained-level of assessment.
+- Performance Concentration Assessment - Each new student who desires to pursue the theatre arts curriculum must present a monologue before program faculty for the purpose of initial entrance assessment, or in the case of a transfer student, attained-level of assessment.
 Following the audition, a transfer student will be placed at the performance level deemed appropriate by program faculty, with consideration of the student’s transfer credits in performance study.

 Departmental Grade Requirements